4 cardinals press pope to clarify divorce-remarriage stand

-VATICAN CITY (AP) — Four conservative cardinals who publicly questioned Pope Francis’ opening to divorced and civilly remarried Catholics are pressing their case and arguing that the issue is dividing the Catholic Church.
+VATICAN CITY — Four conservative cardinals who publicly questioned Pope Francis’ opening to divorced and civilly remarried Catholics are pressing their case and arguing that the issue is dividing the Catholic Church.

 In a new letter, the cardinals ask Francis for an audience, noting he never responded to their written request for clarification in September.